 Attendance: Coming to class is a really good idea in general.
 I totally recommend it.
-But for the love of all that we hold dear, please stay home if you are sick.
-I will provide you with printed notes as long as you do not abuse this privilege.

 Tardiness is disruptive to those students who have made the commitment to come to class on time, every day.
 I understand if you are late once or twice.
 Things happen.
 But I will speak individually to students who are chronically late (more than once per month).
 If you arrive late or re-enter class, please silently go behind the rest of the students to find a seat.
 If you leave during class, please silently go behind the rest of the students as you leave.